-This post on Allowing Others to Carry You was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Allowing Others to Carry You was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 I hate asking for help.
 I think a lot of us do.
 In America, we live in a society where independence and autonomy are emphasized.
 Where the belief is that if you just try hard enough yourself, you can do anything.
 Where you need to stand up and fight for yourself to be successful in a dog eat dog world.
 As a result, we try to do everything ourselves.
 We believe we can thrive on our own.